 Here’s the thing mama.
 Postpartum depression SUCKS.
 A lot.

 There is no emoticon to do this insidious force justice, and no partner will ever truly understand.

 Dealing with your own physical postpartum recovery is difficult enough on its own.
 Stack upon that those sleepless nights and those exhausting cluster feedings – it’s not really fair when postpartum depression squishes its inky tendrils through the cracks.

 Don’t feel too discouraged though, mama.
 You’re tough and you WILL get through this.
 While I didn’t personally experience postpartum depression with my baby, I have heard from many struggling mamas just like you.

 If you aren’t already, please feel free to join over 300k new moms and follow me here on Instagram for awesome pregnancy + birth tips!

 Postpartum depression is a severe form of depression that starts following the birth of a baby.
 While postpartum depression may start at any point within the first year of baby’s life, most women are affected within the first few months.

 There’re a couple of things I want you to consider before you read over the common symptoms of postpartum depression, okay?

-First, unfortunately there’s no cut-and-dry diagnosis when it comes to postpartum depression.
-There is a myriad of ways it presents in new mommas, which makes it hard to know whether or not you’re dealing with postpartum depression.
+- First, unfortunately, there’s no cut-and-dry diagnosis when it comes to postpartum depression.
+There is a myriad of ways it presents in new mamas, which makes it hard to know whether or not you’re dealing with postpartum depression.
 This, paired with the shame we invariably feel due to the stigma of mental health issues, makes it easy to want to minimize what we’re dealing with.